All guidesSegmentation

 What are the most common segmentation mistakes?

 1. Overcomplicating it.
 Start with engagement tiers.
-Add complexity only when you can actually use the segments.
+Add complexity only when the team can use the segment differently.

 2. Using static segments.
-Use dynamic segments that update on their own.
-Engagement changes daily.
+Use dynamic segments that update as customer behavior changes.

 3. Ignoring purchase history.
 At a minimum, separate "has purchased" from "has never purchased."